Admissions & Transfers

 Enrollment, Transfers, and Admission

-- If the student/parent/guardian opts to stay in the school of origin and the distance between the temporary address and the school is one (1.0) mile or more, the counselor is to work with the Office of Transportation and the school’s transportation specialist to make sure that the student receives the proper transportation assistance needed to attend school.
+- If the student/parent/guardian opts to stay in the school of origin and the distance between the temporary address and the school is one (1.0) mile or more, the counselor will work with the Office of Transportation and the school’s transportation specialist to make sure that the student receives the proper transportation assistance needed to attend school.

 If a dispute arises over school selection or enrollment in a school:

-- The homeless student shall be immediately admitted to the school in which the enrollment is sought, pending resolution of the dispute;
+- The student shall be immediately admitted to the school in which the enrollment is sought, pending resolution of the dispute;

 - The parent or guardian of the student shall be provided with a written explanation of the school’s decision regarding school selection or enrollment, including the rights of the parent, guardian, or student to appeal the decision;